Ruben Maria Soriquez

+Early life and education

 Soriquez was born on August 2, 1971.
-His father was a Filipino while his mother is an Italian.
-Soriquez settled down in Philippines in 2013 together with his wife, Lanie Martin Gumarang and their children.

-Education

-Soriquez graduated from the University of Bologna with a degree in Human Resources.
-He also took a filmmaking course organised by the New York Film Academy in Florence in 2007 and studied script-writing and editing in New York.
+His father is Filipino and his mother is Italian.
+He graduated from the University of Bologna with a degree in Human Resources.
+In 2007, he took a filmmaking course organized by the New York Film Academy in Florence and studied script-writing and editing in New York.
 He obtained a diploma in acting at Colli Theatre School in 2008.